snickbit/node-cli/docs/classes/Cli.md

 ▸ **name**(`name`): [`Cli`](Cli.md)<`T`\>

-Set the name of the application
+Set the name of the CLI

 #### Parameters